-Hitachi Targets Southeast Asia Rail Market with $1.6 Billion Acquisition
+Hitachi Targets Southeast Asia Rail Market with US$1.6bn Acquisition

 Hitachi, renowned for Japan’s shinkansen bullet trains, has strategically expanded its global footprint through acquisitions, including Italy’s AnsaldoBreda and STS in 2015, and now Thales’ signal business.
-Giuseppe Marino, CEO of Hitachi Rail, emphasized, “We can offer a very integrated system that is connected.
+Giuseppe Marino, CEO of Hitachi Rail, emphasised, “We can offer a very integrated system that is connected.
 Some customers want to buy a full ‘key-ready’ system,” highlighting the company’s comprehensive offerings from rolling stock to digital services.

-The acquisition of Thales’ Global Transport and Security (GTS) unit extends Hitachi’s market reach to France, Germany, Canada, and notably strengthens its footprint in Asia, including Singapore and Malaysia.
+The acquisition of Thales’ Global Transport and Security (GTS) unit extends Hitachi’s market reach to France, Germany, and Canada, and notably strengthens its footprint in Asia, including Singapore and Malaysia.
 “Our Asia-Pacific footprint, after the integration [of GTS], is very, very strong,” Marino stated.
 This integration adds approximately 160 employees in Singapore and Malaysia, reinforcing their strategic importance.

 GTS’s formation through mergers of French, German, and Canadian companies positions Hitachi amid ongoing rail industry consolidation.
 China’s CRRC, formed by merging two major train manufacturers, and Alstom’s acquisition of Bombardier’s rail unit exemplify this trend.
 Hitachi faces competition from CRRC, especially in Southeast Asia, where China has developed high-speed rail projects in Indonesia and is constructing another in Thailand.
 CRRC is also vying for the Kuala Lumpur-Singapore high-speed rail link, a project with no Japanese bids yet.